nicio2023/Cosmari_BackEnd/README.md

-This is an excellent project that highlights several in-demand skills in data engineering and back-end development.
+This is a project that highlights several in-demand skills in data engineering and back-end development.
 This README focuses specifically on the back-end components, architecture, and deployment, using the Python/Django stack described in the document.

 **🚀 Cosmari Vehicle Data Integration Platform (Back-End)**